valentineezeh/flip_room/README.md

 ## Features

+- Create a mongo db with name flip-room
 - Create Move-out-entry
 - Get all move-out-list
 - Update a move-out entry by increasing the room number by 1